-Annual pension benefits payable at year end is based on the defined benefit credited service and actual average pensionable earnings at December 31, 2021.
+Annual pension benefits payable at year end is based on the defined benefit credited service and actual average pensionable earnings at December 31, 2022.
 The benefits are reduced if a named executive is eligible for early retirement.

-Annual pension benefits payable at age 65 is based on actual average pensionable earnings at December 31, 2021 and their projected service at age 65, to a maximum of 35 years service (with the exception to Supplemental Employee Retirement Plan maximum for Siegfried W. Kiefer).
+Annual pension benefits payable at age 65 is based on actual average pensionable earnings at December 31, 2022 and their projected service at age 65, to a maximum of 35 years service.